Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

-Approaching 25 years in the business, Benross tends to focus more towards the budget end of the market.
+Approaching 25 years in the business, Benross tends to focus more on the budget end of the market.
 That’s all relative of course given a set of irons from the top manufacturers now costs in excess of $1000 and you’re only getting six irons!

 Most of their products were well received and if you’re on a budget then you should definitely check out Benross clubs.